There Be Trolls

 Fast forward to now.
 But we all know that even a career that has the markers we typically look for that indicate success don’t equate to happiness in it.
 The stress of my position was enormous in a good year.
 During the Great Recession few career paths were less fun to be in than my chosen profession: financial, investment sales, recruiting, leadership.
 The evening news cycles didn’t provide any evidence that a career path in that industry was brilliant.

 Sleep was ephemeral.
 There was the blood clot.
-There were the 80 hour weeks…for more than 80 weeks.
-There were the 50+ professionals to supervise.
-Thousands of clients to serve.
+And the 80 hour weeks…for more than 80 weeks.
+Plus, there were the 50+ professionals to supervise and thousands of clients to serve.
 Hundreds of millions of assets to monitor.
 Compliance reviews.
 I was responsible for all of them.